MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 > [!NOTE]
 > The mixed-reality toolbar will not appear if the Dynamics 365 Guides user joins the call from two different devices.

-## Start or receive a call in Dynamics 365 Guides
+## Start a call in Dynamics 365 Guides

 ### Make a one-to-one call to a contact in your organization